-ppm - one part per million ppb - one part per billion BDL - Below Detection Limit pCi/L - Piccocurries per Liter is the measure of radioactivity in water.
+BDL - Below Detection Limit MPN - most probable number.

+pCi/L - Piccocurries per Liter is the measure of radioactivity in water.

 Turbidity: Turbidity does not pose any risk to your health.
 We monitor turbidity, which is the measure of the cloudiness of water, because it is a good indicator that our filtration system is functioning properly.